ceccarellilab/Teaching/rnaseq/RNAseqExample.md

 ## Exercise 1.
 ER+ breast cancer

-Try to perform the same analysis extractinf the genes upregulated in the ER-positive brest bancer
+Try to perform the same analysis extracting the genes upregulated in the ER-positive brest bancer

 ## Exercise 2.